A variational inference framework for inverse problems: Discussion

-We have laid down the infrastructure for performing variational approximate inference on applications that can be studied through statistical inverse problems models.
-Our variational algorithms allow fast approximate fitting for inverse problem models, with satisfactory accuracy compared with standard Markov chain Monte Carlo.
+Hence, the implications of our work are not limited to the numerical results presented, but we provide a framework for other researchers to develop a richer set of model exploration methods for inverse problems.
 The flexibility of our approach is such that non-Normal likelihood distributions and other penalizations can be incorporated at will.
-This research sets the basis for several future directions to explore such as the study of settings with more than two dimensions, number of observations not matching that of data recording locations or more complex neighbor dependence structures.
+Furthermore, this research sets the basis for several future directions to explore such as the study of settings with more than two dimensions, number of observations not matching that of data recording locations or more complex neighbor dependence structures.

 \ifthenelse{\boolean{UnBlinded}}{